xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

 </body>
 ```

 Awesome!
-We've now used a session to create a different user expereince for people who are logged in or not!
+We've now used a session to create a different user experience for people who are logged in or not!